libplctag/libplctag/README.md

 * we get the Windows code working again.
 * reduce the need for C99 features.
-* we have completed support for PLC5 systems directly and via DH+.
+* we have completed support for PLC5 systems directly.
-* we have completed AB DF1 serial support.
-* we have enough projects completed to make sure that the API does not need to change.
 * we get more testing on other PLC types.
-* we write better internal error checking for things like supported types for a given protocol and packet sizes.
-* we have at least one really solid wrapper.
 * we have real documentation!

 PLC5 and ControlLogix are trademarks of Rockwell/Allen Bradley.
 Windows is a trademark